 We will be staying in a series of fully renovated cozy rorbuer cabins right on the coast.
-Each room comes with a private bathroom, and the cabins have a fully-equipped kitchen plus a living room.
+Each cabin comes with a private bathroom and a fully-equipped kitchen plus a living room.
 The surroundings are beautiful, and when the Northern Lights are dancing in the middle of the night, we can literally shoot from the windows.

 Eating out in Norway is expensive.
 Participants can decide whether they would rather eat at a restaurant or make their own meals in the cabin kitchen.

 We want you to get the most amazing pictures on our Norway – Lofoten Photo Tour whether you are a beginner, keen amateur or professional photographer.
 We strongly emphasize on individual approach so each of our participants gets the right infield guidance.
 Moreover, you will be in a group of people who share the passion for photography and you will expand your creative and post-processing skills.
 Let us show you the uniqueness of Lofoten and return with plenty of outstanding pictures and unforgettable memories.

 Martin is a Prague based professional photographer and adventurer who has years of experience guiding photo workshops and also with a commercial shooting.
 He has traveled to more than 35 countries around the globe and has explored wonders from the depths of the Amazon rain forest to the high peaks of the Himalayas.
 His pictures have won awards internationally and appeared in various magazines.
 Read Martin’s full profile >